 Our products rely on our proprietary technology, and we expect that future technological advances made by us will be critical to sustain market acceptance of our products.
 Therefore, we believe that the protection of our intellectual property rights is and will continue to be important to the success of our business.
 We rely on a combination of patent, copyright, trademark and trade secret laws and restrictions on disclosure to protect our intellectual property rights.
 We also enter into confidentiality or license agreements with our employees, consultants, intellectual property providers and business partners, and control access to and distribution of our documentation and other proprietary information.
 Despite these efforts, unauthorized parties may attempt to copy or otherwise obtain and use our proprietary technology.
 Monitoring unauthorized use of our technology is difficult, and we cannot be certain that the steps we have taken will prevent unauthorized use of our technology, particularly in foreign countries where the laws may not protect our proprietary rights as fully as in the United States.
-We cannot be certain that any issued patents would protect or benefit us or give us adequate protection from competing products.
+We cannot be certain that patents will be issued as a result of our pending applications nor can we be certain that any issued patents would protect or benefit us or give us adequate protection from competing products.
 For example, issued patents may be circumvented or challenged and declared invalid or unenforceable.
 We also cannot be certain that others will not develop effective competing technologies on their own.